 Learn the facts about natural gas.

 Customers rely on natural gas for comfort and convenience every day.
-It runs appliances efficiently, warms homes and offices affordably and offers more precise control while cooking, for tastier meals on the stovetop or grill.
+It runs appliances efficiently, warms homes and offices affordably and offers precise control while cooking on the stovetop or grill.

 Components of natural gas

 Natural gas is composed mostly of methane, but also contains small amounts of ethane, propane, butane and pentane.
-Here's a quick look at all the components that make up natural gas.
+Here on the right is a quick look at all the components that make up natural gas.

 How natural gas gets delivered

-Natural gas pipelines are equipped to deliver a plentiful supply so every home and business runs smoothly.
-Made of high-quality materials and part of an efficient technological system, they comply with all state and federal pipeline safety regulations and have the best safety record of all utility pipelines.
+Natural gas pipelines deliver a plentiful supply so homes and businesses have the energy they need.
+Made of high-quality materials and part of an efficient technological system, they are overseen by state and federal pipeline safety regulations.
+According to the Department of Transportation, pipelines are the safest, most environmentally friendly, and most efficient and reliable way to deliver natural gas.

 More key facts about natural gas